 God has blessed us so richly!

 Our beautiful fellowship hall has seen wonderful progress and we are very pleased with its completion!
-We are now using the building for Sunday School classes, potluck meals, committee meetings, community outreach, and office space!
+Our building was dedicated on April 24, 2016, and we are using the building for Sunday School classes, potluck meals, committee meetings, community outreach, and office space!

 The First Presbyterian Church of Huntsville was organized in October, 1841.
 The first Church was built in 1848 on land donated by John C. Long and was burned, along with most buildings in Huntsville, during the Civil War.
 The church organization was very weak, for some time after the war, and not until December 25, 1881, was the church reorganized as a Cumberland Presbyterian Church.
 The reorganization took place at the Methodist Episcopal Church, and met there until 1887 with 23 charter members on the session records.
 John C. Long, a devout minister of the church, donated land and $100 for the building of a new 50’ x 34’ brick church.
 The bricks were made on the grounds and baked west of town.
 The church, upon completion, was dedicated on January 1, 1888.